MarilinAhvenainen/Thesis/README.md

 Before starting the experiment:
 - configure settings: [Example settings (in EST)](https://docs.google.com/document/d/15e4ZpjMY6kZxR7Qw_7Dngbx0bdHKVa8ezwwCdPYiqaQ/edit?usp=sharing)
+- make sure you have OpenAI API key.
+If you do not have one, but want to test it, then please contact the code owner.
 - make sure you are connected to the internet

 Shortcuts: